 If you’ve suffered a slip, trip or fall because health and safety laws haven’t been followed, we know this can be very difficult to accept.

 We’re here to help you start a claim, so you can get the money you need to support you during your recovery and into the future.
-You can get in touch with our team on 0800 234 6438, or fill in the secure contact form at the top of this page.
+You can get in touch with our team on 0800 234 6438, or fill in one of the secure contact forms on this page.

 Under the Highways Act 1980, your local council is responsible for making sure any pavements or pathways are well maintained and safe for use.
 They should do the same for roads, parks and other areas which are open to the public.